 Yoga Goddess (or YG): (noun) any woman from Western civilization who teaches yoga for a living.

 Secret Single Yoga Goddess Behavior (or SSYGB): (noun) those things YGs do when they are not working.
-(You know, the stuff that goes down when our students aren’t around.
-When we pull off the yoga teacher mask we are required to wear.)
+(You know, the stuff that goes down when our students aren’t around.)

 Now, before some of you start hating, I am a yogi and I try to live my yoga.
 Walk the walk, not just talk the talk.
 Occasionally stumbling along the way.
 I am not talking about someone who preaches but doesn’t practice.
 I am actually talking about those who try to practice each and every yama and niyama (yoga’s ethical principles) every single day of the year.
 But there are always those stereotypical ideas about us.
 The misconceptions of how we spend our time when not teaching.
 Usually things that really aren’t relevant to whether we are a good yoga teacher or “real yogi.”
 And maybe SSYGB is less about what we do and more about what we might not do.
 And while as YGs we should always aspire to live our yoga, we are not only yoga.
 It’s not all kombucha, kale and kumbaya.